 Ivar said that most organizations were startled a little as the new cadence was introduced and showed reluctance instead of direct acceptance wishing for corporate standard VM version.

 But as container technology usage picks up, there will be more organizations flexing their requirements for mobile app development and embracing upcoming Java versions at rapid pace.

 10) Java and IoT

-The latest tech trends in Java mobile app development is the development IoT solutions since Java is powerful enough to foster IoT apps and promises bright future in this domain.
+The latest tech trends in Java mobile app development is the development IoT solutions since Java is powerful enough to foster IoT apps and promises bright future in this domain in UK.

 Java offers ME platform for vendors to build secure enterprise IoT mobile applications using a language supported by Intel IoT platform.

 Mike Milincovich at Eclipse Jakarta carries his strong belief that Oracle will help developers build a secure end-to-end data storage solution in 2019.